from __future__ import annotations

 from typing_extensions import Self

-from kumoai import in_jupyter_notebook, in_streamlit_notebook
+from kumoai import in_jupyter_notebook, in_streamlit_notebook, in_tmux

 from kumoai.experimental.rfm.base import ColumnSpec, DataBackend, Table